markohautala/portfolio-project-2/README.md

 #### Bug 4
 - When I made my website responsive using media queries I noticed that the "footer crashed with the main-element".
 They overlapped but they are suppose to be own sections on their own places.
 I tried to change "height: 100vh;" to "height: 100%;" instead and this solved all the issues instantly.

+#### Bug 5
+When I had made two functions in JavaScript, and when I wanted to see how they worked I could not get them to display the questions on my deployed website.
+I debugged this and made some reasearch and noticed that it was a better practise to declare variables, like questions in the beginning of the JS-file.
+I moved the questions up and suddenly they popped up in the website and I made them work - my functions worked fine, it was just the problem that the questions hade to be higher up in the document to be able to work.

 <hr>

 ## Lighthouse testing and result